BrunoCaseiro/brunocaseiro.github.io/_posts/2024-03-16-Vroomnerable.ova.md

 ![image](https://github.com/BrunoCaseiro/brunocaseiro.github.io/assets/38294180/6c0b1cb2-f8ad-4865-827b-6d20a6555435)

 The vulnerability is in the **delete_files()** function.
-I added a very short sleep, which after a bunch of loops this should accumulate and create a considerable delay.
+I added a very short sleep, which after a bunch of loops should accumulate and create a considerable delay.
 9 microseconds was the value that would delay the program just enough to be able to exploit it with at least a couple of hundred thousand files.

 ![image](https://github.com/BrunoCaseiro/brunocaseiro.github.io/assets/38294180/2fe80f35-4ec0-4dcf-a79c-9026d5275ce6)

 My paint masterpiece above isn't 100% in line with the experiment results.
 But I still managed to execute the exploit.

 ## I need answers